Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Methodology

 \subsubsection{Text Data}

 We gathered text documents related to earnings call transcripts provided for each company by the Seeking Alpha website \cite{seeking_alpha}.
 Seeking Alpha specializes in financial news and analysis; it covers a wide range of publicly traded companies, stocks, and investments, with specific emphasis on those based in North America, particularly the US and Canada.
 One of its standout features is its platform for earnings call transcripts \cite{french-marcelin2020rise}.
 An earnings call transcript is a written account of a company’s financial conference call with analysts and investors.
-It summarizes the company’s financial results and provides information regarding its performance, operations, and future plans.
+It summarizes the company’s financial results and provides information regarding its performance, operations, and prospects.
 During the call, management provides a prepared statement, followed by a question and answer session with analysts and investors.
-The aim of the call is to offer a deeper understanding of the company’s financial situation and operations, and the transcript serves as a valuable resource for investors and analysts to access for a precise and complete record of the information shared \cite{li2020corporate}.
-We used this text as an input channel for our models.
-To pre-process the text, we fixed various Unicode errors; applied lowercase; replaced all URLs, email addresses and phone numbers with a special token; and finally removed punctuation and stop words.
-The text was then tokenized into words using the Keras tokenizer \cite{kerasnlp2022} and the BERT encoder tokenizer \cite{bert_tokenizer}, which was used in conjunction with the BERT model.
-In BERT tokenization, text is split into smaller units called tokens, which consist of words and subwords.
-Each token is assigned a unique integer identifier for the model to recognize.
-This approach enhances the model’s understanding of each word’s meaning and the relationships between words in a sentence.
-The tokenization process also incorporates special characters, such as punctuation, and adds specific tokens to mark the start and end of a sentence \cite{lu2022comparative}.
+The aim of the call is to offer a more in-depth understanding of the company’s financial situation and operations, and the transcript serves as a valuable resource for investors and analysts to access for a precise and complete record of the information shared \cite{li2020corporate}.

+As shown in the Figure~\ref{rating_freq}, the average number of words per earnings call transcript is relatively consistent across different rating classes, with a slight variation.
+The number of words generally hovers around 4,000 across most classes, indicating that the amount of textual data is fairly balanced regardless of the company's credit rating.
+This consistency in word count suggests that the volume of information available does not vary significantly with the rating, allowing for a more uniform approach to processing and analysis across the dataset.